Designing Your Life: Wayfinding

-This chapter includes the first real journaling exercise where the reader is asked to write down their day-to-day activities.
+This chapter includes a journaling exercise, where the reader is asked to write down their day-to-day activities.
 They are then told to gauge them on engagement and energy.
-This is done in the hopes that the reader gains a sense of what activities are important to them and which ones seem unnecessary.
+This is done for the reader to gain a sense of what activities are important to them and which ones seem unnecessary.

 Getting Unstuck

 This chapter places an emphasis on aiding those who feel stuck in life, whether it be an undesirable job or schoolwork.
-In order for the reader to find interest in life, the book proclaims that conducting a mind map for day-to-day activities along with the exercise from the chapter before it can help readers find activities that they may find more interesting.
+In order for the reader to find interest in life, the book suggests conducting a mind map for day-to-day activities along with the exercise from the chapter before it can help readers find activities that they may find more interesting.

 Design Your Lives

-Here the book encourages using the data that has been accumulated so far to conduct a plan for the future.
+The book encourages using the data that has been accumulated so far to conduct a plan for the future.
 This plan can be long or short term.
 The book once again proclaims the power of journaling and offers sample charts on how the reader should plan their future.

 Prototyping

-Now the book tells its readers to prototype their future plans.
+The book tells its readers to prototype their future plans.
 This means gathering information through experiences or conversations with others.
 This can help the reader realize what needs to be done in order for their future goals to become achieved.